Matthew F. Amati

 Harp for a Broken Hand

 A work in search of a publisher, this dark fantasy sends a half dead unicorn and a twist-fingered harpist on a desperate quest through a land of bric-a-brac.
+Old enemies don't reconcile, past crimes aren't forgiven, and the half-dead horse must become all the way dead again.

 Fly Baby